Your gallbladder is a small, pear-shaped organ that’s tucked below your liver. You probably don’t think much about it -- until it hurts.

 Perforated gallbladder.
 This can happen when your gallstones over time wear a hole in the walls of your organ.
 It’s rare, but it can be deadly.
 The upper right part of your belly might hurt.
 You also may have a high fever, nausea, and vomiting.
 You’ll need medical treatment or surgery right away.

 Gallbladder inflammation.
-Also called cholecystitis, this can happen if bile builds up in your gallbladder from gallstones.
+Also called cholecystitis, this can happen for several reasons, including trauma, illness, infection, tumors or when bile builds up in your gallbladder from gallstones.
 Less often, other culprits can include tumors, certain bacteria, or problems in your bile ducts.
 When your gallbladder gets inflamed and swollen, symptoms include pain in your belly, including the area just above your stomach.
 You also may feel an ache in your back or right shoulder blade.